Calibration baths

 • temperature stability

-When are Calibration Baths used?
+When are Calibration Baths Used?

 Calibration baths are used for calibration in laboratories and measurement and control laboratories.
 They are also used in the pharmaceutical and food industries for temperature probe calibration services.
 Since the test item is immersed in water or oil for calibration, the calibration bath cannot be used in sterile environments because of the risk of contamination.
 Sterile industries usually rely on dry-well calibrators for their temperature calibration procedures.